hm-lang/core/proposals/README.md

 print(A)                    # A is now 20, not 60.
 ```

-The practical implication is that mutable arguments can never have a default
-parameter.
-You can have an optional mutable argument, however.
+You are allowed to have default parameters for mutable arguments, and a suitable temporary
+will be created for each function call so that a reference type is suitable.
+In the same
+way, you can call the mutable overload for a function with a temporary, e.g., via `B; 17`,
+and the temporary variable will be discarded after the function call.

 ```
-fn(B ;= int(3)): int ${ B += 3, return B } # COMPILE ERROR, no defaults allowed for mutable arguments
+fn(B ;= int(3)): int
+    B += 3
+    return B

-# This definition would have the same return value as the previous non-compilable function:
+# This definition would have the same return value as the previous function:
 fn(B?: int): int
     if B != Null
         B += 3